hanna8008/personal_daily_food_tracker/README.md

-# Personal Project - Daily Meal Tracker
+# Personal Project - Showing Up for Me

 A user-friendly web application to track daily meals, build habits, track workouts, and organize your year.
 This project serves as a comprehensive personal hub for: